Is The Cut Serious?

 If you have any concerns with how your wound is healing, seek medical care.

 Some stitches will dissolve on their own.
 Others, though, might need to be removed by a medical professional.
 Staples must also be removed professionally.
-Your neighborhood MedExpress can help ensure your stitches or staples are removed properly, if needed.
+Your neighborhood MedExpress can help with the proper removal of stitches or staples, if needed.

 But What About Minor Cuts and Scrapes?